-Jacqueline Birt is a Professor of Accounting at the University of Western Australia.
+Professor Jacqueline Birt is a Professor of Accounting at the University of Western Australia.
 Jacqueline's research is predominantly in international accounting and accounting education.
 In international accounting she has published in areas such as segment reporting, voluntary disclosures and value relevance.
 In accounting education she has published in areas such as XBRL, ICT skills, international student learning and blended learning.

 Jacqueline has been an AFAANZ Board Director since 2011.
 She is President Elect (Australia) and the AFAANZ representative on the International Accounting Education Standards Board (IAESB).

-David Bond joined the Accounting Discipline Group at UTS in 2003.
+Dr David Bond joined the Accounting Discipline Group at University of Technology Sydney in 2003.
 During his time at UTS David has been involved in teaching financial reporting and introductory accounting at both an undergraduate and postgraduate level.
 He is also currently a member of the Faculty Board in Business and the Faculty Board of Law and a committee member for the International Conference for e-Learning.
 From 2003 David was responsible for the operational aspects of the UTS Audit Markets Database.
 Since 2012 he has been a regular guest on 2SER.
 In 2013 he held the position of Academic Fellow at the International Financial Reporting Standards Foundation in London.
 He has also undertaken consulting work for a number of organizations.

 David was elected to the AFAANZ Board in 2017.